A Brush with Colour – Thomas King

 Since returning to Ireland I have become a member of the Water Colour Society of Ireland, the Dublin Painting and Sketching Club and the Ulster Watercolour Society.
 In 2014 I was invited to become a member of The United Society of Artists in England and have exhibited with them at The Bankside Gallery in London.
 I am a regular exhibitor at the Wexford Festival Opera Fringe event and my work is held in many private and corporate collections.

 The theme of the course will be ‘learning to see colour in objects’.

-The course could will cover a range of subject matter from still life to landscape and figure therefore hopefully appeal to a wide group of artists.
+The course will cover a range of subject matters from still life to landscape and therefore hopefully appeal to a wide group of artists.
 It will also be suitable for people working in either oil or watercolour.

 The course will cover the following:

 - Getting the most out of a limited palette

 - Mixing colours on paper or canvas as well as on the palette.

 - Cooling things down and warming them up

 - Creating a reaction with colour by playing one colour off against another

 - Creating a colour Key to your painting.